adrianRfeeger/EzShareApp/README.md

    pyinstaller EzShareCPAP.spec
    ```

-3. **Locate the compiled application:**

-   - After running the above command, the compiled application will be located in the `dist` directory.
+   - This will create a standalone executable in the `dist` folder.

 ## Usage

-### Using the GUI:
+### Graphical User Interface (GUI)

+The GUI provides an easy way to configure and run the file synchronisation process.

+**Path:**
-- **Path:** Specify the local directory for downloading files.
-Use the "Browse" button to select the directory.
+Specify the local directory where the files will be downloaded.

+**URL:**
-- **URL:** Enter the URL of the ez Share SD card, typically `http://192.168.4.1/dir?dir=A:`.
+Specify the URL of the ez Share SD card.

+**Wi-Fi SSID:**
-- **WiFi SSID:** Enter the SSID of the ez Share SD card's Wi-Fi network.
+Specify the SSID of the ez Share Wi-Fi network.
 The default SSID is `ez Share`.

+**Wi-Fi PSK:**
-- **WiFi PSK:** Enter the pre-shared key (PSK) for the Wi-Fi network.
+Specify the PSK (password) for the ez Share Wi-Fi network.
 The default PSK is `88888888`.

+**Checkboxes:**
+- **Import with OSCAR after completion:** Automatically imports data into OSCAR after the synchronisation process is completed.
+- **Quit after completion:** Automatically quits the application after the synchronisation process is completed.

 **Buttons:**
 - **Start:** Initiates the synchronisation process.
 - **Save Settings:** Saves the current settings to `config.ini`.
-- **Restore Defaults:** Restores the default ez Share Wi-Fi settings.
+- **Restore Defaults:** Restores the default settings.
 - **Cancel:** Cancels the current operation.
+- **Quit:** Closes the application.

+**Progress Bar:**
-**Progress Bar:** Displays the progress of the file synchronisation process.
+Displays the progress of the file synchronisation process.

+**Status Label:**
+Displays the current status of the application.

 The GUI manages the configuration settings directly, eliminating the need to manually edit the `config.ini` file.
 Enter your settings in the GUI and click "Save Settings" to store them.